Issue link field dimensions

 Linked dimensions import and usage

 eazyBI builds link field dimensions with the same structure as default dimensions.
-They will have the same hierarchies and member structure as default dimensions. eazyBI support access to the same set of properties as default ones as well.
+They will have the same hierarchies and member structure as default dimensions. eazyBI supports access to the same set of properties as default ones as well.

 Epic Fix version

 The example above describes how to analyze stories and sub-tasks based on Epic Status.
+In this case,

 Parent Fix version